Creating Pattern Design Collections Your Way

 About now, you may be wondering, what does your method look like?

-In our Sellable Sketch group-study which starts on May 24th, we cover one way of creating pattern design collections, but we also discuss discovering one’s artistic style, trend research, and preparing files for clients.
+In our Sellable Sketch course, starting October 7th, 2024, in our Textile Design Lab community, we cover one way of creating pattern design collections, but we also discuss discovering one’s artistic style, trend research, and preparing files for clients.
 It’s an in-depth course that has helped hundreds of designers get on the right track.
 A track that leads them to discovering their own collection development process.

 Some designers choose to add extra steps, others choose to take out some steps if they are not needed.
 My hope is that the course is a solid jumping off point for designers to make their own unique processes that support their creative businesses.